2018 Lakes District Fall Fair cancelled due to wildfires - Houston Today

 Fall Fair vice-president Naida Hazelton said it was a unanimous decision to cancel the event.

-“We feel that the the fairgrounds are better served by opening it up to those people that are in need of a safe place to house their animals,” she told Lakes District News.
+“We feel that the the fairgrounds are better served by opening it up to those people that are in need of a safe place to house their animals,” she told Black Press.

 “The Fall Fair Association believes the same factors would make potential exhibitors, performers, volunteers and patrons unable to participate in the fair the first week in September.”